Anandos/C_Language_Examples/Problem_set_5/readme.txt

-Generate alleles for given number of generations of a person's family tree.
+Generate alleles for given number of generations of a person's family tree, using randomisation and recursion for each generation.

-Generated randomly using recusion for each generation.
+I coded the create_family and free_family functions.